Display and workflow

 - Click and drag up and down to zoom in and out at the frequency you have

 - While zoomed in, you can also drag left and right to move the frequency

 - Just double-click the scale to return to its default full range.

-- It is possible to turn off the automatic adjustment of the display range by clicking Auto-Adjust Display Range in the Help menu.
+- It is possible to turn off the automatic adjustment of the display range via the Auto-Adjust Display Range option on the Help menu.

 Next: Band controls